Maker’s Market supports local artists | The Student Printz

 “I wanted to be a part of the art community as much as I could, and the Maker’s Market helps with that,” Anderson said.
 “I was selling my pieces at another event in Hattiesburg, and the [Maker’s Market] organizers told me that they were starting it and what their plans were for the market.
 I was on board immediately.
 The art vendor numbers have grown since the beginning, and it’s great.”

 Around 30 artists have signed up for the February Maker’s Market with the cost of running a booth being $20 or $35 depending on size.
 Artists can range from 11-year-olds to retirement age with Maker’s Market actively encouraging artists from all walks of life to participate.
-The owner of Angie’s Crocheting Corner Angelia Snowden is a local 19-year-old crochet artist who has lived with PTSD since the Hattiesburg tornado in 2017.
+The owner of Angie’s Crocheting Corner Angelia Snowden has been a crochet artist for 19 years and has lived with PTSD since the Hattiesburg tornado in 2017.

 “I crochet for a living because of epilepsy and not being deemed as ‘disabled enough’ to qualify for SSI,” Snowden said.
 “I’m thankful to be able to crochet for a living.
 The epilepsy and PTSD really make it hard for me to function sometimes.
 Working from home and at my own pace is so worth it.”